The Good, the Bad, the Weird: Reception

-On the other hand, there were criticism directed towards the excessive violence and the simplicity of the script.
+On the other hand, there was criticism directed towards the excessive violence and the simplicity of the script.
 In particular, the Village Voice's Nicolas Rapold mentioned that "Kim's filmmaking is generally cartoonish in a bad sense, as he squanders his set pieces, flashbacks, and other attention-getting with sometimes downright wretched staging" while The Boston Globe wrote that the film "goes for shallow pop instead of narrative depth.
 It's a lot of fun before it wears you out, and it wears you out sooner than it should."
 Additionally, Robert Abele from the Los Angeles Times mentioned that "Knives, explosions and knockabout humor have been added to taste.
-As vigorously staged as it all is -- sometimes confusingly, occasionally with camera-torqueing flair and impressive stuntwork -- the urge to thrill grows wearisome.
+As vigorously staged as it all is -- sometimes confusingly, occasionally with camera-torquing flair and impressive stuntwork -- the urge to thrill grows wearisome.
 Were audience members to be included as a collective character as well, they'd be 'The Tired'."